simondiep/sliding-robots/README.md

 A simple Canvas game where you try to get a robot to a destination.

-Development in-progress

 Current functionality:

- - One moveable robot via WASD
+* One moveable robot via WASD
- - Walls
+* Walls
- - Move Counter
+* Move Counter
+* Win condition of reaching the green spot

 ## Requirements to Run in development mode